Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 We explain topics by putting hyper-local stories into a global context.
 We take this further by putting users into that context and making them part of the narrative!

 ###Sharing:
 Humans are a species of sharers-- it's why we've lasted as long as we have.
-People like to share what they discover and on Orbitist sharing is baked into the stories.
+People like to share what they discover and we aim to bake sharing into our stories.

 Our maps let you see your place in a story, capture the moment and push it to friends.
 Every time an Orbitist story is shared, value is added.